temanmu/astc/README.md

 The OWASP Top 10 API Security Risks is a list of the most critical security vulnerabilities and risks that organizations should be aware of when designing, developing, and maintaining APIs.

-APIs play a crucial role in modern software development, enabling communication and data exchange between different systems, applications, or services.
-However, they can also introduce security vulnerabilities if not properly secured.

 ---
 #### API1 - Broken Object Level Authorization